Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Discussion

 Though this work focuses on the inner-shell effect in the context of the neutrino background, $^{127}$Xe itself is a transient background in LXe-TPC dark matter searches.
-This background can be modeled directly using the values for observed recombination presented in Section~\ref{s:results}.
+This background can be modeled directly using the values for observed recombination presented in Sec.~\ref{s:results}.

-\subsection{Future Work}
+\subsection{Future work}

-The modified recombination model presented above is sufficient for modeling the relatively small neutrino-electron background expected in the current generation of LXe-TPC dark matter searches, and for planning next-generation searches where neutrino-electron scattering will be the dominant ER background to the WIMP signal.
+The modified recombination model presented above is sufficient for modeling the relatively small neutrino-electron background expected in the current generation of LXe-TPC dark matter searches, and for planning next-generation searches where neutrino-electron scattering will be the dominant ER background to the weakly interacting massive particle signal.
 If (or when) these next-generation experiments go forward, further measurements of this effect should be performed to ensure correct statistical coverage and to address questions left unanswered in this work.
-We have not measured the tails of the S2/S1 distribution associated with L-shell vacancies -- instead we assume the same recombination fluctuations that are seen in $\beta$-decays.
-We have not measured this effect when accompanied by an initially ejected electron -- instead we introduce an ad-hoc model with reasonable limiting behavior.
-We have not measured this effect on the M-shell, and we have explored only a small range in drift field -- drift field dependence should be expected, since recombination at higher fields is (in some models) more sensitive to small-scale changes in ionization density.
+We have not measured the tails of the S2/S1 distribution associated with $L$-shell vacancies -- instead we assume the same recombination fluctuations that are seen in $\beta$ decays.
+We have not measured this effect when accompanied by an initially ejected electron -- instead we introduce an \emph{ad hoc} model with reasonable limiting behavior.
+We have not measured this effect on the $M$ shell, and we have explored only a small range in drift field -- drift-field dependence should be expected, since recombination at higher fields is (in some models) more sensitive to small-scale changes in ionization density.
 All of these measurements are feasible, many with the $^{127}$Xe technique described here.